The Process

 To register your trademark, it must:

-• Be able to be represented graphically
+• Be able to be represented graphically (in terms of a logo)

 • Be capable of distinguishing your goods or services from others